frankhjh/Query-Reply-Matching/README.md

 you can change the parameters as you want.
 My advice is to train the model with GPU, otherwise, it may take long time for training if you just use CPU.

 ### step 3
-After you finish training the model, you can use model to check the performance on test set.
+After you finish training the model, you can use model to check the performance on test set by run the following command.

 `python submit.py`

 The final prediction will be stored in